 - Represented by the Wendy Schmalz Agency.

-Pat’s short fiction is about unlaunderable stains, desperate old women, Ikea dwarves, yoyo championships and more.
+Pat has a thing about novellas.
+She also writes short fiction about unlaunderable stains, desperate old women, Ikea, yoyo championships and more.